dukewoods/FINTECH_WEEK1_HOMEWORK/README.md

 * Invest - Dough also always you to select a porfolio depending on risk (low, mederate, aggressive) to auto invest an amount you select.
 They also allow you to invest in US companies.
 The portfolios are independently managed by Blackrock.

 **Who is the company's intended customer?
 Is there any information about the market size of this set of customers?**
-Douugh's intended customer are everday Australian's that are struggling to manage their finanes and able to invest for their future.
+Douugh's intended customer are everday Australian's predominetly Millennials and Gen Z's who driven to set themselves up for the future and build wealth.
 Founder and CEO Andy Taylor said "many Aussies are currently feeling stressed about their finances thanks to the steep increase in interest rates to combat rising inflation.
 The Aussie dream of owning a home is now increasingly out of reach for Gen-Z and many Millennials,” he said.
 “On top of this, we are seeing an increase in the use of revolving credit cards to help smooth their cash flow, which increases the likelihood of trapping many people into a spiraling debt cycle due to compounding interest on outstanding balances.”
 [Reference](https://cdn-api.markitdigital.com/apiman-gateway/ASX/asx-research/1.0/file/2924-02676277-6A1154147?access_token=83ff96335c2d45a094df02a206a39ff4)

 **What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)**